How to Manage Meeting Notes in Notion: A Practical DB Setup for Teams of 5-30

 Set up three views

-Use templates to keep the meeting page consistent
+Templates keep the meeting page consistent

-Attach a meeting template to the database's "+ New" button.
+Attach a template to the database's "+ New" button.
 The body should always have these three blocks:

 ## Agenda